How Many Calories Break a Fast? - An In-Depth Guide

 Before we get into the caloric side of things and what breaks a fast, there’s an informal concept in the fasting world we call dirty fasting.

-In most cases, a fast means you abstain from consuming all food and beverages with any caloric value.
+In most cases, a fast means you abstain from consuming all food and beverages with any caloric value when intermittent fasting.
 That means sugar in your tea or coffee is out; bone broth is out; slightly sweetened beverages are out—you get the point.

 But in some types of fasting, there are exceptions to the rule, where small amounts of food or drinks are okay to consume and won’t break your fast.
 While you’re not consuming diet soda pop or a small meal, certain things might get the green light.